sschlott/micro-opt/README.md

 # Micro Optimization
-Code for Sierra Schlott's Micro-Optimization of an atoi converter
+Code for Sierra Schlott's Micro-Optimization of an atoi converter Important files:
+* `converter.c` my implementation of converter
+* `old_converter.c` some person on stack exchange's fast_atoi
+* `converter_original.c` The orignal converter (only uses atoi library call)

 #### Best run time overall for converter_original.c: 0.059506s
 #### Best run time overall for converter.c: 0.003674s(My implemetation)
 Final: About 16.2 times faster than the orinigan implementation.
 Recorded on laptop's VM, 10000 iters, with minimal interruptions

 To start, I wanted my code to implement atoi since making library calls can be expensive in terms of time.
 Admittedly, I did look up an implementation of atoi by some person on stack overflow, but realized it wouldn’t be in the spirit of the assignment and abandoned it.
-This is located in my `converter_old.c`.
+This is located in my `old_converter.c`.
 After this, I stopped looking at the implementation this person had used and worked through the process of finding what worked best for myself.

 The main change I started with was trying my own atoi.
 I looked up the corresponding integer values on an ascii table and found ‘0’ started at int 48.
 So, for any index in a string of number chars, I knew I would only have to subtract 48 in order to get the actual value.
 I started off using this as a function that was written outside of convert_all, but eventually brought it into my main function.